LDSSA/ds-prep-course-2023/guides/using_os_gui_to_manage_directories.md

 # Using the Operating System's Graphical User Interface to access your local repos

 ## On WSL with Ubuntu
-Enter the `~/projects/ds-prep-course-2023` directory using the `cd` command, then run `explorer.exe .` **(don't forget to include the dot! the dot means "current directory")** to open Windows explorer in the current directory:
+Enter the `~/projects/ds-prep-course-2023` directory using the `cd` command, then run `explorer.exe .` **(don't forget to include the dot! the dot means "current directory")** to open the Windows explorer in the current directory:

 ```bash
 cd ~/projects/ds-prep-course-2023